georgiospardalis/balance_transfer/README.md

 ## How to test it
 - For unit tests execute `mvn clean test`
-- For integration tests `mvn clean integration-test`
+- For integration tests `mvn clean integration-test -P dummy-persistence`

 ## How to run it
 Before being able to execute the jar, you must first create it.
-Run `mvn clean package` under the root folder of this repository.
+Run `mvn clean package` (no profile needed here) under the root folder of this repository.
 This will create the ``jar`` file under the `target` folder.

 Run `java -jar ./target/revolut-assignment-${project.version}.jar` without providing any extra arguments or environment variables.
 This will start the embedded server, the database, and preload it with the following sample data